-- 2.5.
-This licensing authority notes that the Gambling Commission will take a leading role in preventing gambling from being a source of crime.
+- 4.4.
+The licensing authority notes that the Gambling Commission will take a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's guidance does however envisage that licensing authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Where an area is known to have high levels of crime this authority will consider carefully whether gambling premises are suitable to be located there and whether further conditions, such as the provision of door supervisors, may be appropriate. - 2.6.
-This licensing authority will distinguish between disorder and nuisance, and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.
-Issues of nuisance cannot be addressed via the Gambling Act provisions.
+Where an area is known to have high levels of crime the authority will consider carefully whether it is suitable for gambling premises to be located there and whether further conditions, such as the provision of door supervisors, may be appropriate. - 4.5.
+The licensing authority will distinguish between disorder and nuisance6, and will consider factors such as whether police assistance was required and how threatening the behaviour was to those who could see it, so as to make that distinction.